ashley3schultz/codetoatea/README.md

-"this is all about coding to a tea"
+"This is all about Coding To A Tea"